SammyMetref/pydssa/README.md

 <!---This package contains codes and sample notebooks for downloading and processing the SSH mapping and vertical reconstruction tools.
 The examples can be run online using: "binder"--->

-The pydssa package is meant to be seen as a toolbox that should be shared and continuously developed by the oceanographic community.
+The pydssa package is meant to be approached as a toolbox that should be shared and continuously developed by the oceanographic community.

 ## Motivation